ajakaja/ajakaja.github.io/_posts/2018-01-03-lessons-from-brexit.md

 	* "They did not mind losing so much as being embarrassed"
 	* **Comment**: another point I think underlies much of how society works.
 Everyone's looking to do "normal-enough" seeming things that they avoid stigma.
 This leaves holes for people like, say, Elon Musk to come in any "play to win", as it were, and that's where actual change comes from.
 		* this is what people mean when they talk about a willingness to take risks.
 If you try something that wouldn't be stigmatized if you failed, you haven't really taken a risk at all.
-		* this means, I think, that getting over self-consciousness is the most important self-development.
+		* this means, I think, that getting over self-consciousness (fear of judgment from others, or judging yourself even without others involved) is the most important self-development.
 At least it is for me.
 16. The *Leave* campaign was happy to fail unconventionally, and were incredibly devoted as a result.
 17. Example: they ignored everyone's suggestions to hire big ad firms to do big conventional campaigns.
 	* They knew that one truth of advertising is it's most effective the closer to the decision point it is.